 3 Important Questions You Have to Ask About AI

-If you're just getting started with artificial intelligence, there are some questions you must ask of your company before you spend money on AI.
+If you're just getting started with artificial intelligence and/or machine learning, there are some questions you must ask of your company before you spend money on AI software.

-We're as excited as anyone about AI's potential to increase revenue and reduce costs for marketers.
-But, too often, marketers spend money on AI technology or pilot projects or consulting without a clear understanding of where they're going.
+We're as excited as anyone about AI's potential to increase revenue and reduce costs.
+But, too often, companies spend money on AI technology or pilot projects or consulting without a clear understanding of where they're going or their AI strategy.

-At some point, it will likely make a lot of economic sense for your brand to adopt AI tools or hire experts to help you pilot AI.
+At some point, it will likely make a lot of economic sense for your brand to adopt AI tools like a chatbot or a content tool — or hire experts to help you pilot AI.

 It might even be time for you to do that now.